U17 (CADETS) GBR GUIDE

 FIE Cadet World Championships

 There is only an individual event for the Cadet category at the FIE World Championships and there are only 3 places per weapon.
-Fencers must have an FIE licence to compete at this event.
+Fencers must have an FIE licence (GBR) to compete at this event.

 For these events, athletes are expected to travel (entry and exit) according to the BF published schedule, which take into account the additional requirements surrounding these events.